alexanderqw/collator/README.md

 4. Edit the config.php file with your database, email and backup server settings.

+5. Change the true/false values in the 'codedpreferences.inc.php' file to set whether to send email, log xml, store results in the database.

-5. Change the result server and backup server URLs in your Question Writer quiz to point to your new server.
+6. Change the result server and backup server URLs in your Question Writer quiz to point to your new server.
 It should look something like http://www.yourserver.com/collator5/qwhtml5.php